BlackBerry: Other notable users

 As of 2024, Eminem uses a BlackBerry OS phone.

 Kim Kardashian was also a BlackBerry user.
 In 2014, she reportedly said at the Code/Mobile conference that "BlackBerry has my heart and soul.
 I love it.
 I'll never get rid of it" and "I have anxiety that I will run out and I won't be able to have a BlackBerry.
 I'm afraid it will go extinct."
 Kardashian also admitted to keeping a supply of BlackBerry phones with her because she was loyal to the BlackBerry Bold model.
 She has since been spotted using an iPhone instead.

 Katy Perry was also a BlackBerry user.
 She used the 8800 in her "Part of Me" music video, used the Bold 9780, Torch and other models in the documentary concert film Katy Perry: Part of Me, was seen using the Curve 8900 and Bold 9900 and attended the launch of the Pearl Flip.
-In 2012, she switched to the IPhone 4s for 2 weeks and switched back to BlackBerry for the keyboard.
+In 2012, she switched to the iPhone 4s for two weeks and switched back to BlackBerry, tweeting that she missed the keyboard.
 She has since been spotted using an iPhone instead.

 E. L. James wrote Fifty Shades of Grey on her BlackBerry.

 Nigerian author Stephen Buoro wrote the first draft of his debut novel on his BlackBerry.

 Eric Schmidt, Executive Chairman of Google from 2001 to 2011, was a longtime BlackBerry user.
-Although smartphones running Google's Android mobile operating system compete with BlackBerry, Schmidt said in a 2013 interview that he uses a BlackBerry because he prefers its keyboard.
+Although smartphones running Google's Android mobile operating system competed with BlackBerry, Schmidt said in a 2013 interview that he used a BlackBerry because he preferred its keyboard.

 The Italian criminal group known as the 'Ndrangheta was reported in February 2009 to have communicated overseas with the Gulf Cartel, a Mexican drug cartel, through the use of the BlackBerry Messenger, since the BBM Texts are "very difficult to intercept".